fmExcense/compositeurdigital.github.io/en/bank_simulator.md

 # Mortgage simulator

-Simulates a mortgage with editable parameters.
+Simulation of a mortgage with editable parameters.

 ## Interaction in the Compositeur Digital